-- Flexible fund transfers are supported with the SF-1151, Non-Expenditure Transfer, form to show fund movement from one operating administration's (OA) account to another OA's account.
+- Flexible fund transfers are supported with the SF-1151, Non-Expenditure Transfer form to show fund movement from one operating administration's (OA) account to another OA's account.
 The receiving account has the responsibility of reporting the financial information to the United States Department of the Treasury.
-This contrasts with a parent/child allocation where one OA (the parent) is providing the funding to another OA (the child) to award the grant/services on their behalf and all financial reporting is the responsibility of the parent account. - The obligation definitions are different between FTA and FHWA when reporting.
-For FHWA, the commitment occurs when FHWA approves the project and executes the project agreement, usually in FMIS.
+This contrasts with a parent/child allocation where one OA (the parent) is providing the funding to another OA (the child) to award the grant/services on their behalf and all financial reporting is the responsibility of the parent account. - The fund obligation definitions are different between FTA and FHWA when reporting.
+For FHWA, the commitment occurs when FHWA approves the project and executes the project agreement, usually in the Financial Management and Information Systems (FMIS).
 For FTA, the commitment occurs when FTA reserves the funds in its grant management system (TrAMS).
 When the application has been awarded by the FTA Regional Administrator and executed by the grantee/project sponsor in TrAMS, it becomes an obligation (i.e., the funds have been obligated).
 However, the obligation still needs to interface to FTA's official accounting system and invoicing tool, Delphi, to show the obligation has been recorded accurately for Treasury reporting.
-Normally, it takes two business days for obligations to interface between TrAMS and Delphi. - For Ferry Boat Program (FBP) transfers, the FHWA Division Office must confirm with the FTA Regional Office that the project is ready for obligation once transferred.
+Normally, it takes two business days for obligations to interface between TrAMS and Delphi. - For Ferry Boat Program (FBP) transfers, prior to submitting the transfer to FHWA HQs, the FHWA Division Office will confirm with the FTA Regional Office that the project is ready for obligation once the transfer is completed.